benevanoff/Restaurant-Recommender/doc/stage5_final_demo.md

 ### 3. How would you want to further improve your application?
 In terms of database design and system optimization?
+* Database design: re-design our schema:
+  * choose the smallest data type possible (e.g. real_name: varchar(255))
+  * normalization to remove redundancy or denormalization to improve efficiency
+* System optimization
+  * query optimization
+* Website functionality
+  * add more supported cities
+  * link to order take-out website

 ### 4. What were the challenges you faced when implementing and designing the application?
 How was it the same/different from the original design?
+* Challenges:
+  * data collection process: Hard to find actual data that we need
+  * implementing database schema: Hard to find a good index for our queries (see our stage 3 report)
+* Compared to original design:
+  * Most basic functionalities and layouts are the same
+  * We changed from tags (e.g. spice lovers) to favorite foods (e.g. tacos) for more specific recommendations and better connected with the menu from restaurants.

 ### 5. If you were to include a NoSQL database, how would you incorporate it into your application?
+* Given the flexibility, scalability of nosql db, we may add functionalities such as asking users to put their comments for food or recommendations we made and build the nosql database on these comments, plus their favorites, past orders (wchich kept growing) for a better recommendation algorithm and possibly displaying these comments for each recommendation we made.